Captain Cook's Endeavour May Have Been Found off Rhode Island

 Endeavour Experiences in Port

 Volunteers are needed in every port of call to assist with guiding the public through Endeavour.
-Volunteers will undergo training, receive instruction booklets and guiding polo shirts and hats, and enjoy a 'thank you' party on board at the end of the ship's visit.
+Volunteers will undergo training, receive instruction booklets and guiding polo shirts and hats, and enjoy a 'thank you' party on board at the end of the ship's visit.For every night the ship is in port, overnight ship-keeping berths for organized groups of up to 15 young adults are available.
+Ship-keepers will stand a two-hour watch, sleep in a hammock, eat breakfast with the crew, and get a

 chance to experience living conditions aboard the 18th-century vessel.
 This opportunity is free of charge.
 Must be sixteen years of age or over.
-(Groups where individuals are under 18 years of age must be accompanied by a supervisor).
+(Groups where individuals are under 18 years of age must be accompanied by a supervisor).Entertaining Aboard Endeavour

 Cocktail parties and private formal dinners can be held on Endeavour.
-For information about private and corporate entertainment aboard Endeavour please call Lyn Dower on (703) 519 4556 or email lyndowr@ibm.net.
+For information about private and corporate entertainment aboard Endeavour please call Lyn Dower on (703) 519 4556 or email lyndowr@ibm.net.Contacts:

 HM Bark Endeavour Foundation